Synthetixio/SIPs/SIPS/sip-77.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->

-The `StakingRewards` contract for liquidity mining has a critical overflow defect to be fixed and stake needs to be pausable for completed incentives.
+`stake()` needs to be pausable for completed incentives and two bug fixes.

 ## Abstract